Skip to content

 Claim Boundaries

-Bridge validation is mandatory for an integrated claim that the public cascade and the old benchmark measure related but non-identical constructs.
+Bridge validation is mandatory for an integrated claim that the public cascade and the legacy benchmark measure related but non-identical constructs.
 Without that validation, the public-cascade result remains a public-data measurement result rather than a validated fraud/restatement overlap paper.

 Data and Feature Construction